-Gold-silver doré produced will be trucked to the smelter, while the concentrates will be loaded in bags and transported to the horne smelter in Noranda, Québec.
+Gold-silver doré produced will be trucked to the smelter while the concentrates will be loaded in bags and transported to the horne smelter in Noranda, Québec.

 BC Hydro system will supply electricity to the Brucejack project from the Long Lake hydroelectric generation facility.
-This will require extension of the existing 138kV high-voltage transmission line, which delivers power to the town of Stewart.
+This will require an extension of the existing 138kV high-voltage transmission line, which delivers power to the town of Stewart.